 - The Counseling Center is providing our counseling services online and over the phone.
 For more information or to make an appointment, call Chiyo Churchill, LMFT, 808-520-7721.
 For online appointments, a weblink will be texted or emailed to you a few minutes before your meeting time to enter a virtual waiting room for a live web-based appointment with your therapist.
 If you prefer, phone sessions are also being arranged.

-- The Lanakila Multi-Purpose Senior Center in Kalihi is closed through April 30th for the health and safety of our seniors.
+- The Lanakila Multi-Purpose Senior Center in Kalihi is closed until further notice for the health and safety of our seniors.

 - Counseling, screenings and other therapy sessions will be conducted via Zoom or on the phone to practice social distancing through this health crisis.